-Connecticut College is accredited by the New England Association of Schools and Colleges and has been so continuously since December 1932.
-Information about the College’s accreditation status can be obtained from the roster of institutions on the New England Association of Schools and College’s Commission on Institutions of Higher Education website: cihe.neasc.org.
-The College offers courses leading to the degrees of Bachelor of Arts and Master of Arts.
+Connecticut College is accredited by the New England Commission of Higher Education (NECHE) and has been so continuously since December 1932.
+Information about the College’s accreditation status can be obtained from the roster of institutions on the NECHE website: https://www.neche.org/institutions/ct/.
+The College offers courses leading to the Bachelor of Arts degree.
 Questions about financial aid application and funding information for both programs can be obtained from Financial Aid Services.
 For specific questions about programs leading to the Bachelor of Arts degree, please contact the Office of Admission.
-For questions about the Master of Arts degree, contact the Office of the Registrar.
-Information on how to comment on, or register complaints about Connecticut College’s compliance with NEASC accreditation criteria may be found at the CIHE NEASC website.
+Information on how to comment on, or register complaints about Connecticut College’s compliance with NECHE accreditation criteria may be found at the NECHE website.

 Career and Job Placement Services

 Finding legal online music and other electronic content

 Equity in Athletics Disclosure Act

 FERPA - Privacy of Student Records

 Science facilities and laboratories

 Electronic and digital sound studio